 Since intermittent fasting is not really a diet plan, there aren’t any off-limits foods.
 This can lead many people to fall into the trap of filling up on junk food or heading to the fast-food drive-thru the minute their fast is up.
 Don’t make a habit of eating unhealthy because you think fasting makes up for it.

 Make a list of all the healthy foods you enjoy.
 Do regular grocery shopping and stay organized regarding your food choices.
 While satisfying a craving with less-than-healthy snacks every now and then is okay, for optimum health and weight-loss success, it’s necessary to eat as healthy as possible.
-The Mayo Clinic points out that eating the right foods is crucial to getting the most out of any weight loss plan.
-Foods rich in calcium, protein, and B-12 should be high on the list, especially for women over 50.
+Eating the right foods is crucial to getting the most out of any weight loss plan, and foods rich in calcium, protein, and B-12 should be high on the list, especially for women over 50.

 This is probably the biggest pitfall for both beginners as well as those who have been fasting intermittently for some time.
 Using intermittent fasting to lose weight will backfire if you consume too many calories during the time to eat.